stronnag/mwptools/docs/manual/docs/mwp-Dbus-API.md

 It is intended that that the `ruby` examples cover the majority of the  API and provide canonical examples of usage.

-As this is a developer topic, please raise Github issues if clarification is needed or you have a use case that would benefit from extending the API.
+As this is a developer topic, please raise GitHub issues if clarification is needed or you have a use case that would benefit from extending the API.

 Please also note that the definitive definition of the DBus API is provided by DBus inspection.